flaforgia/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 The dataset has been downloaded from a web repository ([Download here][4]), the file is provided as a zip file.
-After being unzipped, it has been loaded in R as a data frame.
+The zipped file must be saved in the same directory than this Rmd file.
+Once it is done, execute the chunk of code below.

 ```r